 Per the Governor’s order, essential businesses such as grocery stores, pharmacies, laundromats, etc., are still operating, but non-essential businesses are closed or severely limiting their hours.
 At the time of this writing, most restaurants in Mt.
 Healthy (with a few exceptions) are open for delivery and carry out only; a complete list is forthcoming.
 We encourage you to still support local businesses, but be mindful of social distancing protocol.

-Although the Mt.
-Healthy branch library is currently closed, digital borrowing services are still available.
-For more information about how to apply for a digital library card and plenty of educational resources, please visit the COVID-19 Updates page of the library website HERE.
+The Mt.
+Healthy branch library is currently open.
+For more information, please visit the COVID-19 Updates page of the library website HERE.

 Mt.
 Healthy City Schools are providing free grab-n-go meals to children and teens ages 2-18 on select days.
 Be sure to check out the Mt.
 Healthy City Schools Facebook page HERE for more information.